-The Arizona general election will be held on November 6, 2012, with early voting starting on October 11.
-After the many recent legislative challenges to reproductive health care access, both nationally and statewide, the importance of voting in November can’t be overstated.
-To help voters, Planned Parenthood Advocates of Arizona has endorsed candidates who have shown strong commitment to reproductive health and freedom.
-Along with those endorsements, we are spotlighting our endorsed candidates in a series called “Meet Our Candidates.”
-To vote in the general election, you must register to vote by October 9 — and can even register online.
-Make your voice heard in 2012!
+The Arizona primary election will be held on August 30, 2016.
+Reproductive health care access has been under attack, both nationally and statewide, but Planned Parenthood Advocates of Arizona has endorsed candidates who have shown strong commitment to reproductive justice.
+To acquaint you with our endorsed candidates, we are running a series called “Meet Our Candidates.”
+In order to vote in the primary election, you must register to vote by August 1 — and can even register online.
+Make your voice heard in 2016!

 [T]he West Valley is home to the 29th legislative district, where our endorsed candidate for Arizona Senate has deep roots.
 Martín Quezada is a staunch defender of reproductive rights, the LGBTQ community, and comprehensive sex education.
 He has consistently earned our endorsement since 2010, when he first ran for a seat in the House.
 As a state representative and then a senator, he has both talked the talk and walked the walk, including most recently when he introduced SB 1019, which would have dismantled the “No Promo Homo” statute that effectively blocks Arizona teachers from mentioning LGBTQ people in sex education curricula.

 “Since being first elected I have earned the respect of my colleagues, my constituency, even my opposition.”

 Compare his record to that of his challenger in August’s Democratic primary election.
 Lydia Hernández, his Democratic opponent, made her opposition to reproductive rights known in 2013 when she signed the Center for Arizona Policy’s statement denouncing Roe v.
 Wade.
 The stark contrast between Sen. Quezada and Ms. Hernández highlights the critical importance of registering to vote and participating in every election — including the primaries!